SaldanaThomas/Tiny-Scoreboard/README.md

 - Live editing
 - Persistant data
 - Auto complete player names
-- Quick Swapping/Resetting data
+- Quick swapping/resetting data
-- Various Themes
+- Various themes
-- Flag imaage generation
+- Flag image generation
 - OBS template/importing

 ## Data fields are generated to .txt files which can then be linked to OBS or other streaming platforms